vdice/spin-docs/content/v3/dynamic-configuration.md

 auth_token = "<auth_token>"
 ```

 Currently, the remote compute option requires an user to deploy their own LLM proxy service.
-Fermyon Cloud users can do this using the [`cloud-gpu` plugin](https://github.com/fermyon/spin-cloud-gpu).
-If you prefer to create and deploy your own proxy service, you can find a reference implementation of the proxy protocol in the [`spin-cloud-gpu plugin repository`](https://github.com/fermyon/spin-cloud-gpu/blob/main/fermyon-cloud-gpu/src/index.ts).
+You can find a reference implementation of a proxy service in the [`spin-cloud-gpu plugin repository`](https://github.com/fermyon/spin-cloud-gpu/blob/main/fermyon-cloud-gpu/src/index.ts).

+> If you have a Fermyon Cloud account, you can deploy a proxy service there using the [`cloud-gpu` plugin](https://github.com/fermyon/spin-cloud-gpu).

 By default, components will not have access to the LLM models unless granted explicit access through the `component.ai_models` entry in the component manifest within `spin.toml`.
 See [Serverless AI](./serverless-ai-api-guide) for more details.